 Devices without a battery meter still report other statistics which are displayed in the battery management tool.

 Due to the battery chemistry of Lithium batteries, it is hard to predict the remaining battery life accurately from battery voltage alone, and a 'Battery Good' flag is set or cleared on older devices, depending on the measured battery voltage, to allow for low battery alerts.

-If the device has used 20% of it's battery in 20 weeks, we know that the total battery life is 100 weeks, and there is 80 weeks remaining at the current usage.
+If the device has used 20% of it's battery in 20 weeks, this equates to 1% per week, and therefore we know that the total battery life is 100 weeks.
+From there we can say that there is 80 weeks remaining at the current usage.